wmnsk/go-pfcp/README.md

 | 257 to 32767   | _(For future use)_                                                               | -          |
 | 32768 to 65535 | Reserved for vendor specific IEs                                                 | -          |

-## Disclaimer

-This is still an experimental project.
-Any part of implementations(including exported APIs) may be changed before released as v1.0.0.

 ## Author(s)

 Yoshiyuki Kurauchi ([Website](https://wmnsk.com/) / [LinkedIn](https://www.linkedin.com/in/yoshiyuki-kurauchi/))